setuc/blog/content/posts/inside_a_neural_network.md

 but what can we do to make the models robust.
 One thought that comes to mind is the use of adverserial networks.
 The other is to use various augmentation techniques like Cut-Mix Augmentation[^6].
 I haven't tried them yet, but will do so in the coming weeks.

+## Generating your activation atlas
+I was able to reproduce some code from the authors and played around with the layers and create activation atlas.
+The results are pretty interesting.
+As you as see that the top left is outline of the person while at the bottom left shows the dogs face.
+Very interesting.
+Time to play with the models and various augmentation techniques to see how these structure changes.

+{{< figure src="/images/posts/inside_a_neural_network/activation-atlas-inception.webp" title="Generated Activation Atlas for Inception v1" alt="activation atlas for Inception">}}

 [^1]:Zeiler, M. D., & Fergus, R. (2013).
 Visualizing and Understanding Convolutional Networks.
 Retrieved from https://arxiv.org/abs/1311.2901
 [^2]: Geirhos, R., Rubisch, P., Michaelis, C., Bethge, M., Wichmann, F. A., & Brendel, W. (2018).
 ImageNet-trained CNNs are biased towards texture; increasing shape bias improves accuracy and robustness.
 Retrieved from http://arxiv.org/abs/1811.12231